 With over 500 federally recognized Native American tribes in the United States, the variety of studies offered is immense.
 Approximately half of these tribes recognized by the U.S. government are associated with Indian reservations and sovereign nationhood.
 Accredited colleges and universities offering American Indian study programs delve into a variety of historical facts, demographics, legal status, genetics, tribal membership, gambling establishments, sports, music, art, society, agriculture, languages, crime statistics, and a variety of other relevant cultural topics.

-Degrees in Native American Studies
+Top Native American Studies Degree

 With several degree programs to choose from, students need to understand the breadth of programs available.
 Depending on the school, you may find full online classes and traditional degree programs at accredited colleges and universities.
 Degrees may include certificates, associate degrees, bachelor degrees, and graduate degrees in American Indian studies.
 Likewise, the curricula of each degree program will vary from school to school.
 Some colleges may include classes that focus on law and policy while others emphasize culture and art.
 To learn more about programs that work best for you and your career objectives, simply connect with accredited programs on this portal today.